milesdwilliams15/Teaching/DPR 101/Notes/01_getting_started.md

 the Denison server.
 If you aren’t, you’ll need to install these using the `install.packages()` function.

-Some packages have been produced by users and aren’t yet accessible from the “CRAN.”
+Also note that some packages have been produced by users and aren’t yet accessible from the “CRAN.”
 For these functions, you have to take some additional steps to install the package.

 One in particular is the coolorrr package that I’ll have you use this semester.
-This is package that I developed.
-To install it, you’ll need to run the following in your console:
+This is a package that I developed to help with color palettes.
+To install it, you’ll need to run the following in your
+console:

     devtools::install_github("milesdwilliams15/coolorrr")

-Notice in the above that I used double colons `::`.
-If you ever only want to access a single function from a package, but don’t want to attach the full package in R, you can write the package name followed by `::` to call the function you want.
+Notice in the above that I used double colons `::` after `devtools`.
+If you ever only want to access a single function from a package (`devtools` is a package that helps with installing packages from sources like GitHub), but don’t want to attach the full package in R, you can write the package name followed by `::` to call the function you want.
 The syntax will be something like `package_name::function_name()`

 ## More details about R